• Skip to primary navigation

 Why you will love this recipe:

-• These chicken drumsticks in instant pot are so easy to make and they take less than 20 minutes to cook!
+• These chicken drumsticks in an Instant Pot are so easy to make and they take less than 20 minutes to cook!
 You'll have dinner on the table in no time.

 • These pressure cooker chicken drumsticks taste so good!
 Juicy and tender and full of flavour from a delicious spice rub and with the option to give these drumsticks extra crispy skin you'll never need to order fried chicken again.

 • They're a healthy meal option that your whole family is going to love.
-This recipe is naturally gluten free, paleo, Whole30 and keto or low carb too!
+Because this recipe is so easy to make this chicken is the perfect meal for busy weeknights.

-• You can even cook chicken drumsticks in the Instant pot from frozen!
+• You can even cook these chicken drumsticks from frozen!
 I've included directions for both frozen drumsticks and thawed drumsticks to make your life even easier.

 • Chicken drumsticks - you can use as many will fit in your Instant Pot.
-I prefer to use pasture raised chicken drumsticks.
+I prefer to use pasture raised chicken drumsticks but you can use any type of chicken drumsticks that you prefer.

 • Coconut oil - this is for searing the chicken - you could substitute with another oil or fat such as olive oil or butter.

-• Spices - for the spice rub which gives this chicken dish the most incredible flavour - I used oregano, paprika, cumin, salt and pepper.
+• Spices - for the spice rub which gives this chicken dish the most incredible flavour I used dried oregano, paprika, cumin, sea salt and ground black pepper.

 Step one: